Chauvet-Pro/REM-MIRA-1.9mm/README.md

 # REM-MIRA-1.9mm

-The Chauvet Professional REM MIRA 1.9MM comes in 2 flavors-1000x500mm and thhe 500x500mm.
+The Chauvet Professional REM MIRA 1.9MM comes in 2 flavors-1000x500mm and the 500x500mm.
 The smaller of the 2 is referred to as the "SQ", or "square" panel.
 The SQ requires a different version of the software, or NCP file.

 ## Control Software